With Portainer Business Edition, pricing is on a "per-node" basis. But what constitutes a node?

 Portainer Server is running on the manager node, and the agent is running on all three nodes across the swarm.
 Therefore, this would also require a 3 node license.

 If a node is running both the Portainer Server and the Portainer Agent, this is only counted as one node for licensing purposes.

 Kubernetes by nature works differently to Docker, so licensing does too.
 Let's consider a Kubernetes cluster with one master node and two worker nodes:

 With Kubernetes, the Portainer Agent has the ability to access the Kubernetes API in order to manage the entire cluster.
 This access is used to determine the number of nodes in the cluster (three in this case) which then gives you the required number of licenses (three).

 But what if you're running multiple environments?
 Let's combine what we have above into something more complex: one "management" server (running Docker Standalone) that manages a three node Docker Swarm and a three node Kubernetes cluster:

 You'll note the Portainer Server is only running in one place - the management server.
 The rest of the cluster is running the Portainer Agent.
 With three Docker Swarm nodes and three nodes in the Kubernetes cluster that's 6 nodes, plus the management node makes 7, for a 7 node license.

 Hopefully that has made the node licensing model easier to understand.
-If you're still confused, feel free to reach out to our success team
+If you're still confused, feel free to Contact our Sales team

 who can help put a quote together for your specific needs.